 Drive-In Church: The New Normal?

-Mady Wilson
+By Mady Wilson

-Christmas looked different for us all this past year and not just because we couldn't gather together, but because some of us did anyway.
-I am a Christian from a moderately-sized city in southeast Ohio.
-My town does not have a lot of diversity or open mindedness, but it does have an abundance of churches.
+Christmas looked different for us all this past year, and not just because we couldn't gather together, but because some of us did anyway.
+I am a Christian from a moderate sized city in southeast Ohio.
+My town does not have a lot of diversity, and it does not have a lot of open minds, but what we do have is an abundance of churches.
 I frequently laugh to myself when I pass nine different denominations just to get to Kroger.
-I've always wondered just how many churches I'm surrounded by whose presences are unknown to me.
+I've always wondered just how many churches I'm surrounded by but don't know they're there.
 A quick Google search has proved that there are almost fifty churches in my town.
-Since the start of COVID-19, I've been actively looking for those churches to see if there are cars in the parking lot, with or without people in them.
+Now, I don't know what the average number of churches is per city, but I will continue to marvel at this fact.
+But since COVID-19, I've been actively looking for those churches to see if there are cars in the parking lot with or without people in them.

 My own church, one that I like to think is very liberal, had been holding drive-in church services since the end of the lockdown in May and moved to recorded online services when it was too cold for our pastor to stand outdoors.
-Drive-in church is simple enough and it was a technique used in the 1950s to curb the lack of church facilities and the new resentment toward dress clothes.
-It's just like a drive-in movie: a car pulls into the parking lot, tunes their radio to the frequency of the microphone the pastor will be using, and rolls down their windows or blasts the A/C for personal comfort.
-It was a major emotional boost to be around my congregation without worrying about catching or spreading COVID-19.
+Drive-in church is simple enough, and it was an actual technique used in the 1950s to curb the lack of church facilities and the new resentment toward dress clothes?
+It's just like a drive-in movie: a car pulls into the parking lot, tunes their radio to the frequency of the microphone the pastor will be using, and rolls down their windows or blasts the AC for personal comfort.
+It was a major emotional boost to be around my congregation without causing any danger.

 We all knew that Christmas was going to be more lonely and subdued than other years.
-But one dark December night we gathered once again in our church parking lot, with our own hot chocolate in hand, and we rolled down a window or two to sing Christmas carols together.
-We even sang "updated" carols full of satirical lyrics poking fun at COVID.
-It was probably a pretty weird sight, but it was the safest way to keep our traditions alive (and keep all in attendance safe).
+But one dark December night, we gathered once again in our church parking lot, with our own hot chocolate in hand, rolled down a window or two, and sang Christmas carols together.
+We even sang "updated" carols full of satirical lyrics, poking fun at COVID-19.
+Probably a pretty weird sight, but it was the safest way to keep our traditions alive.

-Driving around in my town, I witnessed the celebration change between Christian denominations.
-I was shocked at the number of churches that had resumed in-person church services at the end of summer, and I was even more fearful for the churches that had held a crowded Christmas Eve service before the ten-person gathering limit had lifted.
+But driving around in my town, I witnessed the celebration change between Christian denominations.
+I was shocked at the number of churches that had resumed in-person church services at the end of summer, and I was even more fearful for the churches that had held a crowded Christmas Eve service before the ten person gathering limit had lifted.